Request A Quote (416) 206-9603

-Many experienced, confident gardeners become unusually nervous when you hand them a pair of pruning shears.
+Many experienced, confident gardeners become nervous when you hand them a pair of pruning shears.
 What, when and how to prune ornamental trees and shrubs often seems much more challenging than planting, fertilizing and mulching.
 After all, if you cut the wrong limb, it can take years to grow back.
 At the same time, pruning is an effective way to revitalize old shrubs and remove poorly growing limbs before they become problems.
-Here are a few guidelines so you will know what you are doing when you make the first cut.

-Pruning Tools
+A Rundown of Pruning Tools

 Basic Pruning Guidelines